ktarpey/watchlist-client-js/README_API.md

 	"view": "main",
 	"entries": [
 		{
 			"symbol": "TSLA",
 			"tgam_symbol": "TSLA-Q",
 			"notes": {}
 		},
 		{
 			"symbol": "MSFT"
 		}
 	],
 	"preferences": {
 		"sorting": {
 			"column": "symbol",
 			"desc": false
 		}
 	}
 }
 ```

 ##### Response

-A JSON document will be returned which contains new watchlist :
+A JSON document will be returned which contains new watchlist.

-- system.sequence - __number__ - Number of changes.
-- system.timestamp - __number__ - Last Modified Time.

 Here is an example: